-Hemolytic anemia is when your red blood cells (RBCs) die sooner than normal.
-Your bone marrow cannot make new RBCs fast enough to replace the ones that have died.
+Hemolytic anemia is a condition that causes your red blood cells to die sooner than normal.
+Your bone marrow cannot make new red blood cells fast enough to replace the ones that have died.
 Hemolytic anemia can be a short-term or long-term problem.

 WHILE YOU ARE HERE: